seanredmond/heniautos/guide/calendar-equations.md

 **Met 9 = I 39 = DOY 39**

 "Solving" the equation means being able to assign it, with some confidence, to a specific day of the year.
-When we have a solution we are often able to limit the range of possibilities for other aspects of the calendar for the same year.
+Once we have a solution we are often able to limit the range of possibilities for other aspects of the calendar for the same year.
 For instance, we can say that 333/2 was intercalary, not ordinary, and that Hekatombaiṓn was full, not hollow.

 What does `heniautos` calculate for this year?